-1. House Rules:
+1. House Rules

 Jenna Korf, certified Stepfamily Coach, suggests sitting down and creating house rules.
 Setting house rules, that all family members are expected to abide by, will help ensure a feeling of structure in your home.
 Sit down as a family and generate a list.
 Then choose a few house rules that work for you and your family.
 If you keep your house rules posted somewhere in the house, you can always refer to them when needed.

-2. Keep to a Schedule:
+2. Keep to a Schedule

 Keeping to a schedule creates a stable environment.
 This allows for routine and predictability.
 Kids build confidence in handling their daily routines when they understand where and when things will be occurring.
-Repetition of a regular schedule will make daily routines much easier too.
+Repetition of a regular schedule will make daily routines much easier, too.

 My husband and I have a clearly defined schedule with my stepdaughters.

 - I wake the girls up at the same time on school days

 - The girls get dressed, brush their hair, brush their teeth and head downstairs

 - Then downstairs, my husband gets them breakfast

 - They eat and then clean up

 - They make snacks and figure out lunch for the day -They pack their backpacks -Then they head outside at a specific time to catch the bus

 - The girls get until dinner time to relax and play

 - Showers (brush hair, brush teeth)

 - Family game, reading, or other activity

 - Bedtime (say prayers, hugs & kisses, goodnight)

-3. Ease Transitioning:
+3. Ease Transitioning

 Children transitioning between two homes have a challenge in front of them.
 Making a calendar with your children can help ease the stress of the transitions.
 The calendar should include times they will be with you and times they will be with the other parent.
-It can also include special events or activities, schedule changes, and materials they need for the transitions.
-Having this as a visual will not only help your children but it will help you and your partner as well.
+It can also include special events or activities, schedule changes, and materials they require for the transitions.
+Having this as a visual will not only help your children, but it will help you and your partner as well.
 You can also have a check-list to help remind your children of the items (clothes, school supplies, stuffed animal, etc.) they need to bring to transition to their other home.